John Michael Montgomery (album)

-John Michael Montgomery is the third studio album by the American country music artist of the same name.
+John Michael Montgomery is the third studio album by American country music artist John Michael Montgomery.
 Singles released from this album include "I Can Love You Like That", "Sold (The Grundy County Auction Incident)", "No Man's Land", "Cowboy Love" and "Long as I Live".
 Respectively, these reached #1, #1, #3, #4, and #4 on the Hot Country Songs charts; "Sold" was also declared the Number One country song of 1995 by Billboard.

-The track "Holdin' Onto Somethin'" was also recorded by Jeff Carson on his 1995 self-titled debut album, from which it was released as a single in 1996.
+The track "Holdin' Onto Something" was also recorded by Jeff Carson on his 1995 self-titled debut album, from which it was released as a single in 1996.